mobify/mobifyjs/www/docs/konf-reference.md

 ##  `context.choose(obj1[, obj2[, ...]])` {#context-choose}

-Accepts anonymous JSON objects as parameters and returns the first object that matches.
-An object is considered to match if all internal keys prefixed with `!` evaluate to a truthy value:
+Accepts a variable number of objects as arguments and executes the first one that matches.
+An argument is considered to match if its keys starting with `!` all evaluate to a truthy values:

     'content': function(context) {
         return context.choose({
-            '!home': function(context) {
+            '!home': function() {
                 return $('#product-carousel');
             }
         }, {
-            '!products': function(context) {
+            '!products': function() {
                 return $('.product-listing');
             }
         })
     }

-In this example, the first object would match if the function assigned to the key `!home` evaluated to a truthy value.
-If it did not, the first object would not match and the next object would be tested.
-If both match, only the first is returned.
+In this example, the first argument matches if the function assigned to the key `!home` evalutes to a truthy value.
+If it doesn't, it would be considered to not matching and the next argument would be tested.
+Only the first matching argument is executed.

-An object with no required selections always matches:
+An argument with no required keys always matches:

     'content': function(context) {
         return context.choose({
-            'home': function(context) {
+            'home': function() {
                 return $('#product-carousel');
             }
         })
     }

-If no matching objects are found `context.choose` returns undefined.
+If no matching arguments are found `context.choose` returns undefined.

 Multiple keys may be prefixed with `!` to create "and" conditions:

     'home': function(context) {